Ejection fraction: What does it measure? | Beacon Health System Ejection fraction: What does it measure? | Beacon Health System

 • A reduced LV ejection fraction is usually 40% or less.

-Even if you have a normal ejection fraction, your overall heart function may not be healthy.
-Talk with your health care provider if you have concerns about your heart.
+Even if your ejection fraction is OK, your overall heart function may not be healthy.
+Talk with your healthcare professional if you have concerns about your heart.

 Some things that may cause a reduced ejection fraction are: